luthfi11/Mountcak/README.md

 # Mountcak
 ## Available on play store

-Mountcak Apps is an application that helps you to climb mountains to get mountain-related information that you can visit.
+Mountcak Apps is an application that helps you to get mountain-related information that you can visit.
 The features found in Mountcak Apps are:

 - Information on the mountains in Indonesia (especially Java).
 The mountain information includes mountain descriptions, altitude, location, realtime weather forecast for the next 5 days, galleries, manager contacts, and mountain location maps.